luluzhou1/alinush.github.io/_posts/refs.md

 [^MM20]: **Privacy Analysis and Evaluation Policy of Blockchain-based Anonymous Cryptocurrencies**, by Takeshi Miyamae and Kanta Matsuura, 2020

+[^MMZplus20]: **CanDID: Can-Do  Decentralized Identity with Legacy Compatibility, Sybil-Resistance, and Accountability**, by Deepak Maram and Harjasleen Malvai and Fan Zhang and Nerla Jean-Louis and Alexander Frolov and Tyler Kell and Tyrone Lobban and Christine Moy and Ari Juels and Andrew Miller, *in Cryptology ePrint Archive, Report 2020/934*, 2020, [[URL]](https://eprint.iacr.org/2020/934)

 [^MOR01]: **Accountable-Subgroup Multisignatures: Extended Abstract**, by Micali, Silvio and Ohta, Kazuo and Reyzin, Leonid, *in Proceedings of the 8th ACM Conference on Computer and Communications Security*, 2001, [[URL]](https://doi-org.libproxy.mit.edu/10.1145/501983.502017)

 [^MOR01e]: **Accountable-Subgroup Multisignatures: Extended Abstract**, by Micali, Silvio and Ohta, Kazuo and Reyzin, Leonid, 2001, [[URL]](https://www.cs.bu.edu/~reyzin/papers/multisig.pdf)